Translationally-Invariant Universal Quantum Hamiltonians in 1D

+We can now start our main analysis by proving that ``dovetailing'' quantum computations---rigorously defined and constructed in~\cite[Lem.~22]{spec-gap}---can be used to construct universal simulators. \begin{lemma}[Dovetailing for simulation] Let $M_1$ be a QTM which writes out the binary expansion of some $x \in \field{N}$ on its work tape.
+Assume there exists a standard form Hamiltonian which encodes the Turing machine $M_1$.
+Then there also exists a standard form Hamiltonian $\HSF(x)$, which encodes the computation $M_1$ dovetailed with a QTM $\MPE$, such that the family of Hamiltonians

+can simulate any quantum Hamiltonian.
+Here $\Delta$ and $T$ are parameters of the model, and $\Pi_{\alpha}$ and $\Pi_{\beta}$ are one-body projectors, \end{lemma}

-\begin{proof}[Proof of \Cref{lem:dovetailed-qpe}] We break up the proof into multiple parts.
-First we construct the history state Hamiltonian $\HSF$, and then we define the one-body projectors $\Pi_\alpha$ and $\Pi_\beta$ which break up the ground space degeneracy of $\MPE$, and inflict just the right amount of penalty to approximately reconstruct the spectrum of $H$ in its entirety.
+\begin{proof}[Proof of \Cref{lem:dovetailed-qpe}] To prove this we show that the $\Huniv(x)$ can satisfy the definition to be an approximate simulation of an arbitrary ``target Hamiltonian" $\Htarget$, to any desired accuracy.
+We break up the proof into multiple parts.
+First we construct a history state Hamiltonian $\HSF(x)$, which encodes two Turing machine computations: $M_1$ which extracts a description of $\Htarget$ from a parameter of $\HSF$, and $\MPE$ which carries out phase estimation on the unitary generated by $\Htarget$.
+Then we define the one-body projectors $\Pi_\alpha$ and $\Pi_\beta$ which break up the ground space degeneracy of $\HSF$, and inflict just the right amount of penalty to approximately reconstruct the spectrum of $\Htarget$ in its entirety.

 \paragraph{Construction of H\textsubscript{SF}.} $\HSF$ is a standard form history state Hamiltonian with a ground space laid out in \cref{james-lemma}.
 The local states of the spins on which $\HSF$ acts are divided into multiple ``tracks''.
 There are a constant number of these, hence a constant local Hilbert space dimension.
 The exact number will depend on the standard form construction being used.
 Each track serves its own purpose, as outlined in \cref{tab:local-hs}.
 See \cite{Gottesman2009,spec-gap} for more detail.